backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 );
 ```

 The `AlertDisplay` and `OAuthRequestDialog` are already provided as built-in extensions, and so will `VisitListener`.
-But, if you have your own custom root elements you will need to migrate them be extensions that you install in the app instead.
+But, if you have your own custom root elements you will need to migrate them to be extensions that you install in the app instead.
 Use `createAppRootElementExtension` to create said extension and then install it in the app.

 Whether the element used to be rendered as a child of the `AppRouter` or not doesn't matter.
 All new root app elements will be rendered as a child of the app router.